ES

 We are not the only option, and you do not need to use us.
 We just want you to ask those five questions before paying anyone.

-GBP 8 flat fee.
+Flat fee equivalent to GBP 8, shown and charged in your own local currency.
 Automatic refund if we miss.
 No per-person charges.

 Book through CafeSnap